Cyclonis7734/SAS_VBA_COVID-19_Pharmacy/README.md

 Prediction modeling on Pharmacy Claim Counts, using COVID-19 data.
 Data cleanup done in VBA.
 EDA and modeling done in SAS.

 Data Sources used:

-..*COVID-19 data - John Hopkins University
+* COVID-19 data - John Hopkins University
-..*Pharmacy data - Cigna/ESI pharmacy data (aggregated values only)
+* Pharmacy data - Cigna/ESI pharmacy data (aggregated values only)

 ## Basic Info from the Author
 Hello!